How to Plan a Zion National Park Stargazing Trip in 2023

 If you’re flying to Zion National Park, it’s most likely you’ll fly into Las Vegas or Salt Lake City, then drive to the national park.
 It’s a two-hour drive east from Las Vegas to Zion or a four-hour drive south from Salt Lake City along major interstates.

-You could also be visiting Zion National Park as part of a southwestern U.S. road trip; if that’s the case, don’t forget to check out our stargazing guide to Bryce Canyon National Park.
+You could also be visiting Zion National Park as part of a southwestern U.S. road trip; if that’s the case, don’t forget to check out my stargazing guide to Bryce Canyon National Park.
 Together the two parks make great overnight stops during your trip – with outstanding stargazing opportunities!

 How to Go Stargazing in Zion National Park